sandialabs/GeoPlace/SimpleMPS/README.txt

 see the *-format.txt files for descriptions of the contents and layout of these files

-sampling, current limitations:
-epsilon (sample point spacing) is 0.04 delta (coverage point spacing) is 0.04 footprint radius is assumed to be 0.25
+epsilon (sample point spacing) is specified in the C++ file main-all.cpp delta (coverage point spacing) is 0.04 footprint radius is assumed to be 0.25